sinkaszab/fieldv8n/README.md

   on the first call and then accept an input value. **It doesn't matter whether the validation takes place synchronously or asynchronously, it will be evaluated asynchronously anyway (by the runner).**
+- `method` needs to return a literal boolean value or a promise that will resolve to a boolean.

 ```ts
 import { validator } from "./fieldv8n";